verticaldave/naimuri/README.md

 **Step 1.
 The first word (index 0)**

 - Create a regular expression with a character class containing all the allowed characters from the input String and an occurrence (length) of the grid size
 - Use the regex to find matches in the dictionary.
-If there are no matches the search method will throw an exception and it's immediately game over
 - Given a match, it is verified that there are enough characters in the configuration String to render the word both horizontally and vertically and that we haven't previously matched that word
+- If there are no matches or validation fails, a NoSuchElementException will be thrown and it's immediately game over
-- Once verified the first match is stored alongside the characters that were available to search for it.
-It is also stored as a previously matched index 0 word.
+- Once verified the match is stored alongside the characters that were available to search for it.
+It is also stored as a previously searched index 0 word.
 This will become important later
 - Remove the used characters from the available characters

 **Step 2.
 The second word (n = index 1)**

-- Create a regular expression where the n -1 character of the word is the character at index n of the word matched in the prior step and the character class comprises all the remaining allowed characters matched in the prior step
+- Create a regular expression where the n -1 character of the word is the character at index n of the word matched in the prior step.
+The character class comprises all allowed characters minus those matched in the prior step
 - Use the regex to find matches in the dictionary.
 - Given a match, it is verified that there are enough characters in the configuration String to render the word both horizontally and vertically and that we haven't previously matched that word
 - Once verified it is stored alongside the characters that were available to search for it.
 It is also stored as a previously matched index 1 word